-As many of you may recall from The Urban Deer Complex, conditioning behavior (suburban deer behavior) is the primary driving force behind my hunting methodology.
+As many of you may recall from The Urban Deer Complex, conditioning behavior is the primary driving force behind my hunting methodology.
 Conditioning is a process in which repeated actions cause a learned reaction over time.
-In ‘The Science of Fear’ we want to heavily observe how fear develops specific suburban deer behaviors over the course of a Whitetail’s life.
+In this article, we want to heavily observe how fear develops specific suburban deer behaviors over the course of a whitetail’s life.

-A truly fascinating aspect of deer psychology, covered in ‘The Science of Fear’, is that deer have different variations of learned behaviors from the same stimuli over different locations, from as far as states away to as close as within a mile.
-We will tackle four major subjects on the subject of fear and how it relates to Whitetail deer behavior.
+The science of fear covers a truly fascinating aspect of deer psychology.
+Deer have different variations of learned behaviors from the same stimuli across different locations.
+The locations could be states away or within a mile.
+We will tackle four major theories of fear and how fear influences suburban whitetail behavior.

-Firstly, ‘Flight Distance’, which is the distance that deer determine to be harmful while in human contact.
-This is highly dependent on the conditioning of the deer from their habitat, and varies greatly throughout the country.
-This amazing characteristic can differ from the deer being within 20 yards or as far as the eye can see; it all depends on the conditioning.
+Flight distance is the distance deer determine to be harmful while in the presence of a human.
+This depends on the habitat conditioning of the deer and, therefore, varies throughout the country.
+In some areas, the flight distance is twenty yards while in others it could be as far as the eye can see.
+It all depends on the conditioning.

-Lastly, ‘The Subconscious Fear’, which exposes how, even in the inner depths of a Whitetail’s psyche, fear can effect a Whitetail’s decision subconsciously.
-I originally spoke of this popular topic as the ‘Path of Least Resistance’ in The Urban Deer Complex.
+In the inner depths of a whitetail’s psyche, fear is subconsciously effecting how a whitetail makes decisions.
+I originally spoke of this popular topic as the Path of Least Resistance in The Urban Deer Complex.